What is Early Words Together at Two?

-All practitioners in the project should have received a paper version of this at training.
+All practitioners in the project should have received a printed version of this at training.
 Please contact us if you need another copy.

 Parent take-away sheets

-At the end of each session, practitioners will provide parents with take-away sheets which contain key messages for promoting their child’s learning and simple activities to try at home.
+At the end of each session, practitioners will provide parents with take-away sheets with key messages for promoting their child’s learning and simple activities to try at home.